liferay/liferay-screens/ios/README.md

 The themes currently released with Liferay Screens are:

   - **Default**: The standard theme that is used when you insert any screenlet in your screen.
+It can be used as the parent theme for any of your custom themes (refer to the [architecture documentation](Documentation/architecture.md#theme-layer) for more details on this).
-  - **Flat7**: A sample theme intended to demostrate how to develop your own theme from scratch.
+  - **Flat7**: A sample theme intended to demostrate how to develop your own full theme from scratch. (refer to [themes documentation](Documentation/themes.md) if you want to create your own theme).

 ## Contributing New Screenlets and Themes